The64thGamer/cheeseepedia/content/wiki/cec-studio-c-technical-manual.md

 Chroma Key
 Studio C Emergency Startup

-This Manual would soon get replaced by Novi For Colors Of Lights in August 2014 For Rockstar Chuck
+This Manual would soon get replaced by Nova For Colors Of Lights in August 2014 For Rockstar Chuck